 • Built-in receipt printer

-• Built-in tactical PIN pad
+• Built-in tactile PIN pad

 • Splash- and scratch-proof screen